 Manufacturers have noted success when asking for visitor information later in the transaction, usually after seeing a visual preview but before completing the CAD model download.
 Asking for user registration before the user really knows what they are registering for (or before they are invested in the transaction) leads to increased abandonment and bounce rate.

 Engineers are on-demand digital customers who want more information and purchasing power.
 Already, most go through 60% of the buyer’s journey online and on their own.
-For you to meet the needs of today’s customers, you must create an exceptional digital customer experience to keep them coming back.
+For you to meet the needs of today’s customers, such as 3d digital products, you must create an exceptional digital customer experience to keep them coming back.

 The digital product catalog gives customers what they want, when they want it, making it the ultimate online tool for manufacturers.